 The benefits of sharing patient information for the purposes of health research and trials are well known and undisputed.
 However, truly unlocking this enormous potential is dependent on building public trust.
 Providing individuals with more control over how their data is used and the ability to easily make well informed decisions is also key.
 Providing a trusted service which provides members of the public with the opportunity to provide permission to be contacted about the research they wish to support and participate in is a step towards increasing public trust in how their data is used.

 There are a range of potential benefits delivered through the CV19 Vaccine PtC Service including:

 - Individuals: Widens the opportunity for the public from across the UK to get involved in research to develop a vaccine for COVID-19

-- Individuals: In particular it offers an option for individuals to volunteer in advance to participate in COVID-19 vaccine trials as an alternative to other mechanisms e.g. sharing data with researchers about individuals under section 251 consents or COPI notices, which although lawful is initially less transparent.
+- Individuals: In particular it offers an option for individuals to volunteer in advance to participate in COVID-19 vaccine trials as an alternative to other mechanisms, such as, sharing data with researchers about individuals under section 251 consents or COPI notices, which although lawful is initially less transparent.

 - Individuals: Provides individuals with protection against scams and uncoordinated contact through limits on overall contact and providing advice and mechanisms to help individuals to check that approaches from researchers are genuine.